HelenDun/pathway_comparer/README.md

 2. Download the list of protein sequences for the organism from the CGD.
 Place the file in /databases/cgd
 3. Fast map the list of protein sequences to OMA ids.
 Download and place the file in /databases/oma
 4. Fast map the list of protein sequences to STRING ids.
 Download and place the file in /databases/string
+5. Name all files to '<Name of the Organism>.txt'
-5. Download the lists of proteins orthologous from the OMA.
-Place the file in /databases/orthology
+6. Download the lists of proteins orthologous from the OMA for every possible pairing of organisms.
+Place the file in /databases/orthology and name each file '<Name of 1st Organism> <Name of 2nd Organism>.txt'
-6. Name all files to <Name of the Organism>.txt
+7. Done.
+Go ahead and run the program.

 **Perfect v.
 Imperfect**